 Homeschool Geography Curriculum

-Hands down, our favorite homeschool geography curriculum is North Star Geography.
+Personally, we used North Star Geography.
 This program also offers a great deal of flexibility, while giving students a broad understanding of how geography affects their everyday life.

 It intentionally includes more learning options than any family can use – allowing you to select activities that best suit your children’s learning styles and interests.